donnemartin/system-design-primer/README.md

 Handy metrics based on numbers above:

-* Read sequentially from disk at 30 MB/s
+* Read sequentially from HDD at 30 MB/s
 * Read sequentially from 1 Gbps Ethernet at 100 MB/s
 * Read sequentially from SSD at 1 GB/s
 * Read sequentially from main memory at 4 GB/s